 Wear and Tear

 This bag performed very well in the rain.
 It has no external pockets and the sides of the flap overlap when closed to seal the contents from the elements.
-The fabric wets out a bit but the bag has a rubber feeling liner and great side folding flaps that seal the contents from the rain.
+The fabric wets out a bit, but the bag has a rubber feeling liner and great side folding flaps that seal the contents from the rain.
 The simplicity of the Classic makes it exceptionally durable, though the lighter colors do get dirty relatively quickly.
-The fabric did show signs of wear in a relatively short amount of time, but this did not compromise the weatherproofness or performance; it was strictly aesthetic.
+The fabric did show signs of wear in a relatively short amount of time, but this did not compromise the weatherproofing or performance; it was strictly aesthetic.

 The Timbuk2 Classic weighs in at a relatively light 2.19 lbs, and with 16 liters of volume measured in our OGL Volume Test, it was a middle-of-the-road bag with regards to the volume-to-weight ratio.

 The Timbuk2 Classic is an excellent all-around messenger bag.
-It didn't stand out for anyone user type, but would be adequate for bike commuting with office and/or light gym clothes, simple and easy for international travel, and sleek and low profile enough for congested urban subways.
+It didn't stand out for anyone user type, but would be adequate for bike commuting with office and light gym clothes, simple and easy for international travel, and sleek and low profile enough for congested urban subways.

-Timbuk2 was born and bred in San Francisco, and they still makes their bags in the Mission District.
-They created the iconic messenger bag back in 1989 and design their products to last a lifetime.
+Timbuk2 was born and bred in San Francisco, and they still make their bags in the Mission District.
+They created the iconic messenger bag look back in 1989 and design their products to last a lifetime.
 Nostalgia aside, many of our testers now say they prefer to commute on their bikes with a backpack instead of the classic messenger bag.
-As such, we see the messenger bag as increasingly filling the role of the casual briefcase, the purse or "man-purse," or gym bag.
+We see the messenger bag as increasingly filling the role of the casual briefcase, the purse or "man-purse," or gym bag.
 As such, this Classic bag didn't win any awards, though we still really liked the design and high-quality manufacturing; it was ousted by a few bags that blended some of our favorite features with fresh eyes.